Skip to content

 1 Year Old baby

 **While all patient names provided are fictionalized to ensure privacy and confidentiality, the age, disease information, and diagnostic process in the testimonials are based on real cases.
-Please note that clinical outcomes may vary for each individual
+Please note that clinical outcomes may vary for each individual.
+Stock photo used to protect patient privacy.

 Is the test covered by insurance?

-Currently, our genomic sequencing tests are not yet covered by insurance in the US.
+Currently, our whole genome sequencing medical tests are not yet covered by health insurance in the US.
 We are working on insurance coverage to provide easy access to all patients.

 Outside of the US, our products may be covered by insurance, but it varies significantly by the country and types of insurance.
 We suggest reaching out to your insurer to confirm.
 If you need any support exploring it, please contact us at inquiry@inocras.com.